arnaudbos/.dotfiles/README.md

 - Set a custom wallpaper image

 ## Standard System Changes
-- always boot in verbose mode (not OSX GUI mode)
 - allow 'locate' command
 - Set standby delay to 24 hours (default is 1 hour)
 - Disable the sound effects on boot